assadounto/Portfolio_Mobile_Version/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Portfolio_Mobile_Version

-> Mobile Version skeleton
+>  This project is the Mobile Version skeleton of a final portofolio mobile version project
+>  flexbox was used to place most of the secytions in place

 ## Built With